 No, there is no concept of withdrawing of selected H1B Registrations.
 If you are selected, you are supposed to file H1B petition for the same.
 If allowed, many will abuse the system and do fraud.
 See below FAQ, it has screenshot of the mandatory filing.

 Yes, it is mandatory to file, unless there is a really good business justification for the same.
 When you submit H1B registration in the Tool, you need to check a box and sign telling that you will file H1B petition.
 See below screenshot.
 You are signing it under ‘Penalty of Perjury’, which means, if you violate it, you can be fined, or imprisoned for up to 5 years, or both..

 No, USCIS will accept H1B registrations for the entire duration of the H1B registration period as announced by them.
 They will NOT close registrations, even if they get more than 85,000 registrations on day 1 or day 2.
-Last year for FY 2021, they had it open from March 1st, 2020 through March 20th, 2020.
+The duration of submission of Registrations is fixed and employers are free to submit anytime during the submissions period.

 No, there is no need to submit any client or employment related info like LCA or job role, etc. Only basic info of the applicant is required.